 In a concluding symposium, curated by Elisa Erkelenz, debates were held on diversity, categories and justice in (contemporary) music.
 Guests as diverse as Max Czollek, Kübra Gümüşay, Jessie Cox, Margareta Ferek-Petric, Steven Walter, Annekatrin Klepsch, Gregor Hotz, Lena Krause and Katja Lucker were present.
 In a live streaming, Robert Lippok and Maryvonne Riedelsheimer concluded the first part of the festival with a speculative musical study in HELLERAU.

 Read more background in the HELLERAU online magazine!

-Funded by the Federal Cultural Foundation and the Ernst von Siemens Music Foundation as well as by the Cultural Foundation of the Free State of Saxony.
-This measure is co-financed by tax funds on the basis of the budget passed by the Saxon State Parliament.
+TONLAGEN is funded by the Federal Cultural Foundation, the Cultural Foundation of the Free State of Saxony, the Ernst von Siemens Music Foundation and the Foundation Art and Music for Dresden.
+This measure is co-financed by tax funds on the basis of the budget passed by the Saxon state parliament.